 Welcome Rooms are created when new users sign up.
 If someone in your friend group joins Clubhouse, you may get a notification to join a Welcome Room—a private room where you and 2-3 other friends of the new user can help orient them to Clubhouse.
 You can also open the room to the public.
 If you see welcome rooms in your feed, feel free to jump in and say hi!

-- Open rooms.
-Anyone can join the room.
-Open rooms are popular for hosting public conversations, shows, or meeting lots of new people, and this is the default setting for all rooms in Clubhouse.
+Anyone can join an Open Room.
+They're popular for hosting public conversations, shows, or meeting lots of new people.
+This is the default setting for rooms on Clubhouse.

-- Closed rooms.
-With Closed (or private) rooms, only people you specifically add to the room can join.
-We hope that Closed rooms will be helpful when you are looking to have more private conversations, or want to talk with a smaller group but haven't yet set up a club for it.
-When you start a Closed room, you can always ping in more people or open it up to either a social or open room, so it's also a good way to start a conversation!
+Closed (or private) Rooms are only for people you invite.
+We hope that Closed Rooms will be helpful when you are looking to have more private conversations, or want to talk with a smaller group but haven't yet set up a club for it.
+When you start a Closed Room, you can always ping in more people or open it up to either a Social or Open Room - it's a good way to get a conversation started!